Schönbrunn

 Getting there

 From central Vienna: U4 line to Schönbrunn station (exit directly at the palace east gate).
-Journey time from the city centre is about 12 minutes.
-Tram D from the Ringstrasse also connects, stopping at the main palace entrance.
+Journey time from Karlsplatz is about 10 minutes.
+Tram D from the Ringstrasse also connects, stopping near the main palace entrance on Schönbrunner Schlossstrasse.
+By foot from the Naschmarkt through the Mariahilfer district is a pleasant 20-minute walk if the weather is good.

 When to visit